7th November, 2016

 Compounding the issue further is the fact that while the legal cigarette industry in India is in the organized sector, has statutory oversight and is completely compliant with all regulations, the bulk of tobacco consumed in the country is largely produced in the unorganized sector which does not have compliance and enforcement.
 This large unorganized sector (estimated at 68% of overall tobacco consumption) pays little tax either due to tax exemptions or evasion.

-The immediate task of the Government should therefore, be to progressively move towards a more uniform taxation regime across all forms of tobacco consumption in the country and to bring the large unorganized sector within the tax net and not tax cigarettes even more.
-Continued escalation of excise duties on cigarettes will only promote the growth of the low tax and duty-evaded tobacco products in the country.
+The immediate task of the Government should therefore, be to progressively move towards a more uniform taxation regime across all forms of tobacco consumption in the country and to bring the large unorganized sector within the tax net and not focus tobacco taxation on cigarettes alone .
+Continued increase in already high taxation on cigarettes will only promote the growth of the low tax and duty-evaded tobacco products in the country.

-Quite contrary to such an approach successively over the last 5 years, the incidence of Central Excise Duty on cigarettes, at a per unit level, has gone up cumulatively by 118% much higher than the cumulative rate of growth of inflation of 43%.
-The high excise increase way ahead of inflation has made legal cigarette extremely unaffordable and therefore, out of the reach of consumers.
-This has exerted severe pressure on the legal cigarette industry and increased the arbitrage opportunity on illegal cigarettes and caused accelerated shift in consumption from cigarettes to other tobacco forms.
+The excessively high increase in cigarette taxation has made legal cigarette extremely unaffordable and therefore, out of the reach of consumers.
+This has exerted severe pressure on the legal cigarette industry, increased the arbitrage opportunity on illegal cigarettes and caused accelerated shift in consumption from cigarettes to other tobacco forms.

 In fact, the incidence of high taxes has made legal Cigarettes extremely unaffordable in India.
 The WHO Report of 2015, which measured affordability of Cigarettes as a proportion of GDP per capita required to purchase 100 packs of 20 cigarettes of the Most Sold Brand, has found affordability in India very low compared to other countries.